DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 Suspension Without Pay or Termination of Contract Employees

-If the director of human resources or designee determines that a contract employee committed prohibited conduct that warrants suspension without pay or termination mid-contract, the director of human resources or designee shall inform the employee in writing of the determination, and a Board hearing shall be scheduled in accordance with DMAA.
+If the Vice Chancellor, Human Resources or designee determines that a contract employee committed prohibited conduct that warrants suspension without pay or termination mid-contract, the Vice Chancellor, Human Resources or designee shall inform the employee in writing of the determination, and a Board hearing shall be scheduled in accordance with DMAA.

-If the director of human resources or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the director of human resources or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA beginning at Level Three.
+If the Vice Chancellor, Human Resources or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the Vice Chancellor, Human Resources or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA beginning at Level Three.

-If the director of human resources or designee determines that a student committed prohibited conduct that warrants a suspension, the official shall forward the determination and all evidence collected during the investigation and hearing to the College President.
-A conference shall be scheduled within ten days of the notice of determination in accordance with FMA, beginning at Appeal to College District Administration.
+If the Vice Chancellor, Human Resources or designee determines that a student committed prohibited conduct that warrants a suspension, the official shall forward the determination and all evidence collected during the investigation and hearing to the Chancellor.
+A conference shall be scheduled within ten days of the notice of determination in accordance with FMA.

-If the director of human resources or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the director of human resources or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA, beginning at Appeal to College District Administration.
+If the Vice Chancellor, Human Resources or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the Vice Chancellor, Human Resources or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA.

 All other appeals related to this policy may be submitted through the applicable grievance policy beginning at the appropriate level.
 [See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members]